 - Opportunities for local employment growth.

 We will use the most effective method to contact the relevant industries when various procurement projects are going out to market.
-If you are keen to do business with us please check the Tenderlink and VendorPanel websites as well as council's website for upcoming opportunities.
+If you are keen to do business with us please check the Tenderlink and VendorPanel websites and Council's website for upcoming opportunities.